 - 63.1.
-The Centre has a service award for athletes that have completed five (5) year's, nine(9) year's and eleven year's (11) service at the Centre. - 63.2.
-This is awarded during the year of achievement and presented during the end of year presentations. - 63.3.
+The Centre has a service award for athletes that have completed five (5) year's, eight(8) year's and eleven year's (11) service at the Centre. - 63.2.
+Athletes that have completed 11 years of continuous service at the Centre are made Athlete Life Members. - 63.3.
+This is awarded during the year of achievement and presented during the end of year presentations. - 63.4.
 The Association has an eight (8) year service award for athletes that have completed eight years' service to Little Athletics.
 In 2013 the Association introduced an 11 year award to acknowledge athletes who have progressed from U7 U17's.
-This award is presented at State Championships.
+This award is presented at State Championships. - 63.5.
+The 2018/2019 age group alignment will be catered for to ensure no athlete is disadvantaged.